Kim Kardashian Shows Off Tiny Waist In White Crop Top At CFDA Awards

 Kim has proven she has incredible fashion sense year after year.
 Her style is always interesting and evolving.
 At the 2018 Met Gala in May, she wore a tight, gold Versace gown that hugged every curve to perfection.
 She was one of the best dressed of the night, and that event has some stiff competition!
 Kim was on a strict liquid diet before the Gala, and she definitely lost weight to fit into that skintight dress!

-Issa Rae hosted the CFDA Awards.
+Issa Rae hosted the CFDA Awards, and hit the carpet in a gorgeous blue sequin pantsuit.
 See more red carpet photos from the event in the gallery attached!